Liam Fox pulls out of Saudi investment conference amid concerns over disappearance of Jamal Khashoggi

 “Those bearing responsibility for his disappearance must be held to account.”

-Meanwhile, US Secretary of State Mike Pompeo said he has told President Donald Trump to give Saudi Arabia "a few more days" to complete an investigation into the disappearance of the journalist.
+He said on Twitter that the decision was made after a White House meeting with President Donald Trump and US secretary of state Mike Pompeo.

+He said: "I will not be participating in the Future Investment Initiative summit in Saudi Arabia."

-He said the US will await the outcome of investigations by the kingdom and Turkey before deciding how to respond.
+His announcement comes after Mr Pompeo told reporters at the White House that the administration would await the outcome of investigations by Saudi Arabia and Turkey before deciding how the US will respond.

 Mr Pompeo, who visited the kingdom this week, said that Saudi Arabia will "conduct a complete, thorough investigation of all the facts" surrounding Mr Khashoggi and that it will be done in a "timely fashion".